 - Measurable nature of digital to demonstrate ROI

-- A greenfield of opportunity for new entrants
+- A green field of opportunity for new entrants

 - High-velocity economics of software innovation

-And I do agree this can be a bit overwhelming for the more old-school marketers, including some of the big Fortune500s, who are dealing with the realisation that traditional marketing methods alone won’t work.
+And I do agree this can be a bit overwhelming for the more old-school marketers, including some of the big Fortune500s, who are dealing with the realization that traditional marketing methods alone won’t work.

 That said, I thought of putting together a list of my top 10 marketing tools, that I use on a daily basis (in alphabetical order).
 Some of them are paid, and some of these great tools are actually free (at least the basic features which by itself are often enough).

 1. AllTop: Guy Kawasaki, a marketing legend, co-founded this website, and it’s a great aggregation of about 30,000 RSS feeds organized into 1,500 topics ranging from adoption to zoology.